-Pursuant to the Certificate of Designation of Preferences, Rights and Limitations of the Series A Convertible Voting Preferred Stock (the "Certificate of Designation"), each share of Series A-1 Preferred Stock is, subject to the Stockholder Approval (as defined below), convertible into a unit ("Unit") consisting of (i) shares of common stock, par value \$0.001 per share (the "Common Stock") and, if applicable, shares of Series A-2 Convertible Preferred Stock, par value \$0.001 per share (the "Series A-2 Preferred Stock"), in lieu of Common Stock, (ii) a tranche A warrant to acquire shares of Series A-3 Convertible Preferred Stock (the "Tranche A Warrant"), (iii) a tranche B warrant to acquire shares of Series A-4 Convertible Preferred Stock (the "Tranche B Warrant"), and (iv) a tranche C warrant to acquire shares of Series A-5 Convertible Preferred Stock (the "Tranche C Warrant", together with the Tranche A Warrant and the Tranche B Warrant, the "Warrants").
+Pursuant to the Certificate of Designation of Preferences, Rights and Limitations of the Series A Convertible Voting Preferred Stock (the "Certificate of Designation"), each share of Series A-1 Preferred Stock is, subject to the Stockholder Approval (as defined below), convertible into a unit ("Unit") consisting of (i) shares of common stock, par value \$0.001 per share (the "Common Stock") and, if applicable, shares of Series A-2 Convertible Preferred Stock, par value \$0.001 per share (the "Series A-2 Preferred Stock"), in lieu of Common Stock, (ii) a tranche A warrant to acquire shares of Series A-3 Convertible Preferred Stock (the "Tranche A Warrant"), (iii) a tranche B warrant to acquire shares of Series A-5 Convertible Preferred Stock (the "Tranche C Warrant", together with the Tranche A Warrant and the Tranche B Warrant, the "Warrants").
 The shares of Series A-3 Convertible Preferred Stock, Series A-4 Convertible Preferred Stock and Series A-5 Convertible Preferred Stock issuable upon exercise of the Warrants collectively are referred to herein as the "Preferred Warrant Shares".
-The Tranche A warrants for an aggregate exercise price of approximately \$25 million are exercisable until 21 days following our announcement of receipt of Transitional Drug Add-On Payment Adjustment ("TDAPA") approval for Renazorb, and the Tranche C Warrant for an aggregate exercise price of approximately \$25 million are exercisable until 21 days following our announcement of merceipt of Transitional Drug Add-On Payment Adjustment ("TDAPA") approval for Renazorb, and the Tranche C Warrant for an aggregate exercise price of Renazorb, and the Tranche C Warrant for an aggregate exercise price of Renazorb, and the Tranche C Warrant for an aggregate exercise price of Renazorb, and the Tranche C Warrant for an aggregate exercise price of Renazorb, and the Tranche C Warrant for an aggregate exercise price of Renazorb, and th
+The Tranche A warrants for an aggregate exercise price of approximately \$25 million are exercisable until 21 days following our announcement of receipt of FDA approval for Renazorb, the Tranche B warrants for an aggregate exercise price of approximately \$25 million are exercisable until 21 days following our announcement of receipt of Transitional Drug Add-On Payment Adjustment ("TDAPA") approval for Renazorb, and the Tranche C Warrant for an aggregate exercise price of approximately \$50 million are exercisable until 21 days following receipt of TDAPA approval.